Max914123/Colab_with_Ali/README.md

-# 📈 BTC Price Prediction
+# 📈 BTC Price Predictions

 A collaborative Python project for predicting Bitcoin (BTC) prices using time series analysis and LSTM deep learning models.
 Designed for team collaboration, modular development, and extensibility.